consolari/wordpress-log-plugin/readme.txt

 None so far:)

 == Screenshots ==
-1. View the _SERVER environment /assets/screenshot-1.png
+1. View the _SERVER environment.
-2. Quickly get an overview of the execution time and memory consumption /assets/screenshot-2.png
+2. Quickly get an overview of the execution time and memory consumption.
-3. Get a formatted SQL query along with the result set /assets/screenshot-3.png
+3. Get a formatted SQL query along with the result set.
-4. For easy debugging of the SQL query view the code context of where it was executed /assets/screenshot-4.png
+4. For easy debugging of the SQL query view the code context of where it was executed.

 == Changelog ==
 = 0.1 =